December 8, 2021 | 6:30-8:00PM | Hackensack UMC at Pascack Valley

 If you have tried and failed to lose weight by other means, you may want to consider weight-loss surgery.
 In considering weight-loss surgery, it is important to select a bariatric program that offers a strong pre- and postoperative care plan.
 Weight-loss surgery is a lifelong commitment on your part and the program, hospital and surgeon you choose for your surgery should be one that will continue to support you throughout your journey.

-Studies have shown that experienced surgeons who operate out of hospitals that are designated “Centers of Excellence for Bariatric Surgery,” such as Hackensack University Medical Center, have the best overall results.
+Research suggests that experienced surgeons who operate out of hospitals that are designated “Centers of Excellence for Bariatric Surgery,” such as Hackensack University Medical Center, have the best overall results.

 The benefits of bariatric surgery